Russ Feingold thinks that Bush wants to assassinate American citizens.

 After Crawford said that, he added this.

-Uh that's how they covered their bets, I think.
+That's how they covered their bets, I think.

 Did you catch this?

-I unless there's a pattern here that emerges that we're in charge in Iraq.
+Unless there's a pattern here that emerges that we're in charge in Iraq.

 A pattern here that emerges.

-These are buzzwords and buzz phrases and the drive by media.
+These are buzzwords and buzz phrases and the drive-by media.

 And you'll hear it in these two bites.

-He's got he's got Madame Albright on.
+He's got Madam Albright on.

-They so far haven't found insurgents, so I hope very much that the coincidence of this being the third anniversary of the beginning of the war and the finding of intelligence to launch this swarmer operation uh really produces the insurgents.
+So I hope very much that the coincidence of this being the third anniversary of the beginning of the war and the finding of intelligence to launch this swarmer operation really produces the insurgents.

-All right, so you hear she doesn't believe this.
+So she doesn't believe this.

-She thinks this is politically timed.
+She thinks this is politically timed and that we haven't found any insurgents.

 Wolf said, are you suggesting or implying that there may be some political motive in launching this operation?